Avenged (2013 American film): Reception

 Critical reception for Savaged has been positive, and HorrorNews.net rated it at five out of five stars.
 Fearnet's Scott Weinberg commented that "even at the peak of its gruesomeness, there's still a small sense of restraint", which he felt "helps Savaged go from a potential "rape flick" to a broad yet brutal action/horror flick that, believe it or not, comes off feeling a whole lot like a suitably entertaining gender-reversal on The Crow".
 Ain't It Cool News also commented on the film's similarity to The Crow, as they felt that this was indicative of the film "[following] the revenge film path a bit too closely" but ultimately viewed the film as "a revenge flick worth checking out".
 Bloody Disgusting praised the movie's retribution scenes, which they called "Satisfying and absolutely glorious".

 Release

-The film premiered on October 11, 2013 at the Busan Film Festival and was renamed Avenged for the home release on 21 April 2015.
+The film premiered on October 11, 2013 at the Busan International Film Festival and was renamed Avenged for the home release on 21 April 2015.